 DLI or Program Issues

 CommonYou must have a valid acceptance letter from a Designated Learning Institution (DLI).
-If the DLI's designation is lapsed, the program is on the affected programs list, or your acceptance letter is missing required information, the application will be refused.
+If the DLI's designation is lapsed, the program is on the affected programs list, or your acceptance letter is missing required information, the application may be refused.
 Always verify the DLI list on canada.ca before submitting.

 Previous Refusals or Immigration Violations

-CommonA previous refusal from any country — not just Canada — can affect your application.
+CommonA previous refusal from any country, not just Canada, can affect your application.
 Multiple refusals compound the concern.
 Disclose all previous refusals honestly; misrepresentation is a 5-year inadmissibility ground under IRPA s.40.

 Missing PAL (Provincial Attestation Letter)